inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/202-qgis-and-inasafe-in-contingency-plan.rst

 and action may be during a disaster.

-As we shall see in this unit, some data may be obtained from various agencies that specialize in certain kinds of data.
+As we shall see in this unit, some data may be obtained from various agencies that specialise in certain kinds of data.
-For example, we will obtain our hazard models (hazard data) from various organizations that specialise in this.
+For example, we will obtain our hazard models (hazard data) from various organisations that specialise in this.
 As for exposure data, some data we may find through agencies, such as population data.
 For infrastructure data, collecting data at a community